Skip to main content

 This section is not applicable if you have already performed Generate a Boilerplate.

-We have developed a boilerplate that serves as a foundation for creating a payment Extension.
+We have developed a boilerplate that serves as a foundation for creating a payment extension.
 Download the payment boilerplate from Here or use the following git command:

 git clone https://github.com/gofynd/payment-extension-boilerplate.git